 We must know the whereabouts of our students at all times.
-Students who must leave school during regularly scheduled hours must bring a note from the parent/guardian stating the time the student needs to be excused.
-The note must indicate if someone other than the parent/guardian will be picking up the student.
+Students who must leave school during regularly scheduled hours must be checked out from the front office by the parent/guardian, designee or an emergency contact listed in IC.

-Students who leave 1.5 hours before dismissal are considered as being absent one half day.
-Students must be in attendance for the entire school day to be eligible to participate in any extracurricular activities at any time on that given day.
+Elementary students who leave 1.5 hours before dismissal are considered as being absent one-half day.
+Middle school students who leave early will only be marked absent for the class periods they miss.
+Middle school students who miss the entire school day will not be eligible to participate in any extracurricular activities at any time on that given day.